Frontiers of chaotic advection: Chaotic advection plus: Some illustrative applications

-The above classification is by no means a thorough inventory of the available techniques, as the field is rapidly evolving and new configurations and implementations for effective mixing in microchannels based on the chaotic advection paradigm emerge every day.
-For further reading on this particular topic see recent compendia of the field \cite{Squires2005, Tabeling2005, Lin2011, Nguyen2011} and references therein.
+The above classification is by no means an exhaustive inventory of the available techniques, as the field is rapidly evolving and new configurations and implementations for effective mixing in microchannels based on the chaotic advection paradigm emerge every day.
+For further reading on this topic see recent compendia of the field; e.g., \textcite{Squires2005, Tabeling2005, Lin2011, Nguyen2011} and references therein.
 The ubiquity of the phenomenon in its diverse forms emphasizes the relevance of the physics of mixing for the bulk of the miniaturization industry and, more particularly, for lab-on-a-chip applications.